Three in 10 people are overestimating their future state pension payments, some by as much as £50,000 over the course of retirement,Which? has found.

 Meanwhile, a quarter (25%) of savers wrongly thought that figure was £175 a week or £9,100 a year.

 While this is the full level of the new state pension, not everyone will get this.
-Your entitlement depends on how many years of National Insurance contributions you have, and whether you contracted out of the additional state pension.
+Your entitlement depends on how many years of National Insurance contributions you have, and whether you of the additional state pension.

 Those who reached state pension age before 6 April 2016 receive £148 a week, on average, while people receiving the new pension get a weekly average of £158.